niol/sd-keepaneye/README.md

 ## About

-`sd-keeponeye` aims at monitoring systemd services and notifying failures.
-One goal of this tool is to bring back the nice functionality of `cron`, which mails `stderr` output.
+`sd-keepaneye` aims at monitoring systemd services and notifying failures.
+One initial goal of this tool was to bring back the nice functionality of `cron`, which mails `stderr` output.

 It features the following functionality:

-* send mail upon job failure: this feature is provided by `keepaneyed` which monitors systemd events using the D-Bus interface.
-It monitors all jobs and all failures.
+* send mail upon systemd job completion: this feature is provided by `keepaneyed` which monitors systemd events using the D-Bus interface.
+  It monitors all jobs and notifies when a job ends (only for failures in the default configuration).

 ## Alternatives